hollingsworthd/jBrowserDriver/README.md

 You can optionally create a [Settings](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.html) object, [configure it](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.Builder.html), and pass it to the [JBrowserDriver constructor](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/JBrowserDriver.html#JBrowserDriver-com.machinepublishers.jbrowserdriver.Settings-) to specify a proxy, request headers, time zone, user agent, or navigator details.
 By default, the browser mimics the fingerprint of Tor Browser.

 Certain settings can alternately be configured using Java system properties.
-See each [Settings](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.html) method documentation for details.
+See each [Settings builder](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.Builder.html) method documentation for details.

 Each instance of JBrowserDriver is backed by a separate Java process, so any native browser crashes will not take down your app.